-Here, then, is our guide to 13 of their essential b-sides.
+Here, then, is our guide to 13 of Biffy Clyro’s most essential B‑sides.

-Possibly the most radge song in the band’s back catalogue – even more so than There’s No Such Thing As A Jaggy Snake – Bonanzoid Deathgrip was briefly considered for inclusion on the band’s 2004 album Infinity Land.
+Possibly the wildest song in their back-catalogue – even more so than There’s No Such Thing As A Jaggy Snake – Bonanzoid Deathgrip was briefly considered for inclusion on the band’s 2004 album Infinity Land.
 It appeared on the Glitter And Trauma single instead and quickly became a cult favourite.
 It begins with a shuffle beat, shimmering guitars and soft vocals before erupting into the sort of melee you’d witness on Glasgow’s Gallowgate street at closing time.
-With lyrics worthy of Obituary’s Slowly We Rot – ‘So, you lay there like a dying worm, brains all gone, dislocate and suffer, fed up of choking on worthless blood’ – Neil’s utterly ferocious delivery makes you wonder whether his vocal cords are made of leather soaked in bile.
-It’s also the frontman’s favourite b-side.
+With lyrics worthy of Obituary’s Slowly We Rot – ‘So, you lay there like a dying worm, brains all gone, dislocate and suffer, fed up of choking on worthless blood’ – Simon Neil’s utterly ferocious delivery makes you wonder whether his vocal cords are made of leather soaked in bile.
+It’s also the frontman’s favourite B‑side.

-This track, taken from one of the two Folding Stars seven-inches rattles and judders along with some deft fretwork from Simon Neil.
-The closing verse, ‘Some people are scared to take chances, got to leave them behind’ speaks volumes about their reluctance to dwell on one idea for too long.
+Coward is taken from one of the two Folding Stars 7‑inches, and it rattles and judders along with some deft fretwork from Simon Neil.
+The closing verse – ‘Some people are scared to take chances, got to leave them behind’ – speaks volumes about Biffy’s reluctance to dwell on one idea for too long.

 The strident opening riff recalls the mighty Jawbox on this solid track, which appeared as a bonus track on the 2007 CD single Machines.
 Listen out for the lyric which appeared in a slightly mutated form on Puzzle’s lead single Living Is A Problem Because Everything Dies: ‘A spasm in my eye usually makes good sense.’

-This first appeared as a b-side to the other seven-inch picture disc version of their 2008 single Mountains, and later on their Only Revolutions companion release, Lonely Revolutions.
-Why this track didn’t appear on the ‘proper’ album is anyone’s guess; it’s a perfectly-crafted rock song cloaked in sadness, has a huge chorus and satisfyingly kicks up a gear at the song enters the home straight.
-Don’t drive while listening to this song, because you will run a red light.
+Paperfriend first showed up as a B‑side to the other 7‑inch picture disc version of Biffy Clyro’s 2008 single Mountains, and later on their Only Revolutions companion release, Lonely Revolutions.
+Why it didn’t appear on the ‘proper’ album is anyone’s guess; it’s a perfectly-crafted rock song cloaked in sadness, has a huge chorus and satisfyingly kicks up a gear at the song enters the home straight.
+Don’t drive while listening to this song, though, because you will run a red light.
 A Fixed Penalty Notice is but a stamp away.

 Another example of Biffy Clyro tucking an album-worthy song away on a single.
 Featured as a bonus track on their 2013 single Black Chandelier, The Rain is a brooding, stripped back affair which is steeped in exquisite melancholy.